auth0/docs/articles/native-platforms/ionic/05-rules.md

 ---
 title: Rules
-description: This tutorial will show you how to use Auth0 rules to extend what Auth0 has to offer.
+description: This tutorial demonstrates how to use rules to extend what Auth0 has to offer
 ---

 <%= include('../../_includes/_package', {